LaunchCodeEducation/java-web-development/docs/_sources/chapters/spring-model-classes/model-intro.rst.txt

 #.
 "Please display this",
 #.
 "Please modify this data in a novel way".

 Note that a controller does not permanently store data.
-Instead, it sends the information to the model, which uses its own code to preserve the data.
+Instead, it either sends the information to the model, which uses its own code to preserve the data, or it sends the content to the view for display.

 Check Your Understanding
 -------------------------

-Lorem ipsum...
+.. admonition:: Question

+   If we use a bakery as an analogy for an MVC project, which of the following items best represents a *model*?

+   a.
+The store menu.
+   b.
+The display case.
+   c.
+The ingredients pantry.
+   d.
+The oven.

+..
+Answer: c

+.. admonition:: Question

+   Would the baker in the store above represent a model, view, or controller?

+   a.
+Model.
+   b.
+View.
+   c.
+Controller.

+..
+Answer: c

+.. admonition:: Question

+   Your boss wants an alphabetical list of all employees who have worked at the company for at least 5 years, have a college degree, and are parents interested in starting a savings plan for their kids.

+   Where should you add the code to accomplish this?

+   a.
+In a controller.
+   b.
+In the model.
+   c.
+In a view.
+   d.
+Wherever you want.

+..
+Answer: a